ballerina-platform/module-ballerina-ftp/examples/covid19-stat-publisher/README.md

     1. Country name where the new COVID-19 patients are diagnosed
     2. Date of diagnosis
     3. Total number of patients identified in that day in that country
-  - Aggregate the above extracted data and concatenate as a comma-separated-value string.
+  - Aggregate the above extracted data and build a JSON serialized to binary.
-  - This string value is published to an external RabbitMQ server.
+  - This binary value is published to an external RabbitMQ server.
   - Clean the processed file by deleting it.

 ## Execution Order